Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Sylvania - Taren Point has a high national income level according to AreaSearch's aggregation of latest ATO data for financial year 2022.
-The median income among taxpayers in the area is $55,451 and the average income stands at $88,050.
-In comparison, Greater Sydney's figures are $56,994 (median) and $80,856 (average).
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Sylvania - Taren Point would be approximately $62,443 (median) and $99,153 (average) as of September 2025.
-According to the 2021 Census, incomes in Sylvania - Taren Point cluster around the 63rd percentile nationally.
-Income distribution shows that 27.8% of residents earn between $1,500 and $2,999 per week (4,595 people), similar to regional levels where 30.9% fall into this bracket.
-The area demonstrates affluence with 32.7% earning over $3,000 per week.
-High housing costs consume 16.9% of income, but strong earnings place disposable income at the 65th percentile nationally.
+The Sylvania - Taren Point SA2's income level is extremely high nationally according to the latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in this area is $55,451 and the average income stands at $88,050.
+These figures compare to those of Greater Sydney's which are $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $62,443 for median income and $99,153 for average income as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Sylvania - Taren Point cluster around the 63rd percentile nationally.
+Distribution data shows that the $1,500 - 2,999 bracket dominates with 27.8% of residents (4,594 people), mirroring regional levels where 30.9% occupy this bracket.
+Sylvania - Taren Point demonstrates considerable affluence with 32.7% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 16.9% of income, though strong earnings still place disposable income at the 65th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income